 The Mospoligraf 15th Lithography Workshop was located at 23 Bol'shaia Sadovaia Street in Moscow.
-Its history begins with Ivan Mikhailovich Mashistov (1851-1914) the founder and managing director of Mashistov Typolithography.
+Its history begins with Ivan Mikhailovich Mashistov (1851-1914) the founder and managing director of Mashistov Typolithography Partnership.
 His firm printed magazines, historical books, and during the First World War, it printed and published patriotic posters.
-Under the Soviets, Mashistov Lithography became the 15th Lithographic Workshop.
-In 1921, when the Soviet Union consolidated the nation’s largest and best printing operations into state-owned trusts.
-The Mospoligraf Trust consolidated the Moscow printing industry and it was the second-largest Moscow printing trust outside of Mospechat’ (Moscow Printing) trust.
+Under the Soviets, Mashistov Lithography was nationalized and it became the 15th Lithographic Workshop.
+In 1921, when the Soviet Union consolidated its largest and best printing operations into state-owned trusts, the 15th Lithography Workshop was placed under the management of Mospoligraf, the second-largest Moscow printing trust outside of Mospechat’ (Moscow Printing) trust.
 Over the years, the 15th Lithography Workshop served as a contract printer for the MGSNKh (Moscow City Council of National Economy) and for the periodical Rabochee Delo (The Worker's Cause).

-Balina, M.; Ushakin, S. (2021).
+Balina, M., & Ushakin, S. (2021).
 The pedagogy of images: Depicting communism for children.
-Toronto: University of Toronto Press. (mention of Mospoligraf)
+Toronto: University of Toronto Press.
+(Mospoligraf cited)